privacybydesign/irma-documentation/yivi-docs/blog/2026-09-15-credential-identity/index.md

 2. the **issuer**,
 3. the **attribute values**.

 The wallet hashes those inputs.
-If the hash matches, the new batch replaces the stored batch.
-If it differs, the wallet keeps both.
+If the hash matches, the new batch can refresh the stored batch.
+If it differs, the result is a different logical credential.

 The hash omits salts, digests, holder keys, signatures, and validity timestamps.
 Those values change between issuances, even when the logical credential does not.